 The cold, crisp days of the New Year often reward us with fantastically beautiful nights, rich with bright stars and interesting sights.

-Of the 17 brightest stars seen from Ontario, nine of them are visible during winter nights and many interesting objects await the observer who is prepared to brave the cold.
+Of the 17 brightest stars seen from Ontario, nine are visible during winter nights, and many interesting objects await the observer who is prepared to brave the cold.

 Here are our astronomical highlights for January: